electricimp/imp-central-impt/TestingGuide.md

 These may be needed if your test files [include code from GitHub](#include-from-github).

-For unauthenticated requests, the GitHub API allows you to make [up to 60 requests per hour](https://developer.github.com/v3/#rate-limiting).
-This may be not sufficient for intensive testing.
-To overcome this limitation, you can provide GitHub account credentials.
+For unauthenticated requests, the GitHub API allows you to make [up to 60 requests per hour](https://developer.github.com/v3/#rate-limiting), but this may be not sufficient for intensive testing.
+To overcome this limit, you can provide GitHub account credentials.
 There are two ways to do this:

-- Via environment variables &mdash; **We strongly recommend this way for security reasons**.
-You should specify two environment variables:
+- Via environment variables **We strongly recommend this way for security reasons** &mdash; You should specify two environment variables:
   - `GITHUB_USER` &mdash; A GitHub account username.
   - `GITHUB_TOKEN` &mdash; A GitHub account password or personal access token.